ppadmanabhan-sf/eco-nft/README.md

 - **Wallet**: A blockchain analog for a bank account on the blockchain, which contains your cryptocurrency.
 Different cryptocurrencies often require different wallets.
 Without going into too much detail, usually this is a piece of software, hardware (or browser extension) which gives you a **private seed** - which is typically a bunch of random words, like “red fox banana submarine tutu” (this is like your password for the wallet, which you should keep safe and never share with anyone!) and a corresponding ‘hashed’ version (e.g. 17ah2k25djhsa7974) which is your public facing **wallet address** (like an IBAN, so it’s what you share with others to get paid or trade).
 - **Consensus Algorithm**: The algorithm that underlies the blockchain.
 Details of this are irrelevant for this guide, except to say that Proof-of-Work (PoW) is the consensus algorithm that is hundreds of times more inefficient than the other ones (deliberately so), and is also the one which is the most common today unfortunately.
 For familiarity, here are some other consensus algorithms (how they work is not important for now): Proof-of-Work (PoW), Proof-of-Stake (PoS), Delegated Proof-of-Stake (DPoS), Proof-of-Authority (PoA), Byzantine Fault Tolerance (BFT), Delegated Byzantine Fault Tolerance (dBFT), etc.

 ---
+## What is NFT?
+Non-fungible tokens (NFTs) are unique, digital items with blockchain-managed ownership.
+Examples include collectibles, game items, digital art, event tickets, domain names, and even ownership records for physical assets.
+- **Indivisible:** NFTs cannot be divided into smaller denominations like bitcoins.
+They exist exclusively as a whole item.
+- **Indestructible:** Because all NFT data is stored on the blockchain via smart contracts, each token cannot be destroyed, removed or replicated.
+Ownership of these tokens is also immutable, which means gamers and collectors actually possess their NFTs, not the companies that create them.
+This contrasts with buying things like music from the iTunes store where users don’t actually own what they’re buying, they just purchase the license to listen to the music.
+- **Verifiable:** Another benefit of storing historical ownership data on the blockchain is that items such as digital artwork can be traced back to the original creator, which allows pieces to be authenticated without the need for third-party verification.

+---
 ## Ways to make it better